rfhs/rfhs-wiki/pages/RF-CTF-WIFI-Challenges.md

 All challenges are subject to change and may be available only if the code or equipment is working.
 Please check with staff if you have any questions.

+## in-person
+All challenges that are virtual will be available in person.
+Like in all past years there are always things in the room that will be unique to the room.
+The challenges that are in the room at the conference, will have a different feel to them, but the flags and the keys will all be the same whether you are in-person or virtual.
+Good luck!

 ## virtual

 Log in to your existing account or create a new one on our scoreboard: https://scoreboard.rfhackers.com/?wtf=login; once you are logged in, click the heading with your user name (https://scoreboard.rfhackers.com/?pita).
 Follow the directions to provision a new vm (below modifying user settings, above the user scoreboard).
 Click on the rather small button labeled "provision".